trustedsec/SeeYouCM-Thief/README.md

 ## Usage

 Sometimes the CUCM server supplys a list of hostnames.
-Without specifying a phone IP address the script will attempt to every config in the listing.
+Without specifying a phone IP address the script will attempt to download every config in the listing.

 `./thief.py -H <Cisco CUCM Server> [--verbose]`